joelmcdaniel/dotnet-ng-app/README.md

-# Beginnings of a dotnet / angular app
+# start of a dotnet web api for app